Chettayees: Plot

-Roopesh, Bava and Babumon thinks that John brought her to the apartment and it turns to be a fight between and Bava slaps John.
+Roopesh, Bava and Babumon think that John brought her to the apartment and it turns to be a fight and Bava slaps John.
 Merlin stops the fight and reveals that she was unhappy about the friendship of John and Kichu and was upset that Kichu spends more time with John than her.
-She overhears Kichu's conversation with John telling that he is joining Kichu during Kichu's recordings which was happening outside.
+She overhears Kichu's conversations with John telling that he is joining Kichu during Kichu's recordings which was happening abroad.
 She gets angry and spoils all their plan.
-When Kichu realises that she foiled his profession, he decides to go for divorce.
-Merlin gets angry and tells that she hates John as Kichu is spends his time with John, and they starts fighting.
+When Kichu realises this, he decides to go for divorce.
+Merlin gets angry and tells that she hates John as Kichu is spending his time with John, and they starts fighting.
 That's why, she went to John's apartment to ruin their New Year Party.
-John gets angry and reveals to Merlin that on the day before the New Year's Eve when Kichu suffered from chest pain, he made John to record a will which states after Kichu's death, Merlin won't have any rights in his properties.
-After the recording, John tells that Kichu doesn't like her at all.
+John gets angry and reveals to Merlin that on the day before the New Year's Eve when Kichu suffered from chest pain, he made John to record a will which states that after Kichu's death, Merlin won't have any rights in his properties.
+After the recording, John tells that Kichu doesn't love her at all.
 Merlin becomes heartbroken after hearing this.
 She blames John for this and decides to commit suicide.
 John tells and allows her to die, as only he will be caught but Kichu will be safe.
 John sends Bava to find Kichu.
 On the way, he gets blocked by the apartment owners whom Kichu slapped.
 When he tells bad about Merlin, Bava hits him and tells that she is Kichu's wife and she came to spoil their New Year party.
 Another owner Ansari hears it and tells it to Villangadan.
 They decides to call the police and charge them against immoral trafficking.
 They closes the gate, cuts the power of the lift and John's apartment.
 Merlin decides to go back, but John refuses.
-He consoles her that Kichu might have told about his will when he recollects Merlin's behaviour in his drunken state.
+He consoles her stating that Kichu might have told about his will when he recollects Merlin's behaviour in his drunken state.
 He also tells that he will cut his friendship with Kichu if it is a problem for Merlin.
 She tells that Kichu will come back.
 When the friends learns about Villangadan's play, they gets shocked.
 Bava calls Roopesh and tells that he found Kichu in the club.
 John tells Roopesh to reveal the situation to Bava and if Kichu comes before the police let him tell that Merlin came with him to celebrate New Year.
 Kichu refuses to come as he thinks that Merlin is acting her love to him.
 When Bava tells John this, John tells him to not bring Kichu because the police will take them before he comes.
 Bava gets angry and tells Kichu that John, Roopesh and Babumon is going to be insulted for the issues between Kichu and Merlin and they might lose their family.
 Kichu changes his mind and goes with Bava.
 When the police comes, John tries to tell that Merlin is Kichu's wife and he went outside but Villangadan tells it as lie which turns into an argument between John and the apartment association.
 When the police goes to arrest them, Kichu arrives there with Bava after hitting a security guard.
 John then tells the police that Villangadan's wife was drunk and they had a fought with them.
 Then police scolds Villangadan and apartment owners and leaves.
 After the police leaves, John and Kichu ends up in a fight and they both part their ways.